openstack-archive/fuel-docs/pages/user-guide/2000-deploy-new-environment.rst

 - :ref:`qemu-term` -- Choose this option for VirtualBox installations

-- vCenter -- Choose this option if you have a vCenter environment with ESXi servers to be used as hypervisors.
+- :ref:`vcenter-term` -- Choose this option if you have a vCenter environment with ESXi servers to be used as hypervisors.